 - Learn why it pays to join

-* States in green represent the presence of at least one state/association member of the National Council
+* States in green on the map represent the presence of at least one state/association member of the National Council